AanZee/harbour/site/docs/_variables/icons.md

 #### Icon-weights

-Harbour Icons are available in 5 weights: bold, regular, light, thin and hair.
+Harbour icons are available in 5 weights: bold, regular, light, thin and hair.
 Starting point for these weights are the following lineweights: 8px for bold, 6px for regular, 4px for light, 2px for thin and 1px for hair on a 32x32 pixelgrid.
+![Icon lineweight][figure_01]

-All dimensions are recalculated to maintain specific lineweights for each iconweight.
-(So: No shortcuts when rotating or transforming shapes.)
+All dimensions are recalculated to maintain specific lineweights for each iconweight. **Please don't use shortcuts when rotating or transforming shapes.**

-![alt text][figure_01]
+![Icon shape-essence throughout lineweights][figure_02]

 #### Border-radius

-To make the icons pair well with Harbour’s fonts each fontweight has it’s own border radii.
+To make the icons pair well with Harbour’s fonts each fontweight has it’s own border radius.
 In the table below you can find which radius you need when creating new icons.
 There’s a setting for inner-corners, outer-corners and single points.

 | Icon-weights | inner-corner | outer-corner | single-point |
 |-------|--------|---------|---------|